FuelLabs/fuels-ts/SECURITY.md

 The Fuel Typescript SDK is still in it's development phase.
 This means that there may be issues in our implementation.

 We take security vulnerabilities very seriously.
-If you discover a security issue, please bring it to our attention right away!
+If you discover a security issue, please immediately bring it to our attention!

 ## Reporting a Vulnerability